Gathering the required items

 - Press the CM4 board onto the board-to-board connectors until it clicks into place.

 - Make sure you press on both sides (the two long edges).

-- Make sure the CM4 is installed correctly: it needs to run parallel to the yellow board.
+- Do a visual check to make sure the CM4 is installed correctly: it needs to run parallel to the Home Assistant Yellow board.

-Step 6Placing the thermal pads onto the CM4
+Step 4Placing the thermal pads onto the CM4

 - Remove the protective cover from one side of the square thermal pad.

 - Stick the unprotected side onto the SOC (the silver square next to the raspberry icon).